 There are five gifts of love that we can give to our families that can make a huge difference in their lives.

-We all yearn to feel cared for, yet many of us withhold caring and compassion for others.
+We all yearn to feel cared for and respected, yet many of us withhold caring, respect and compassion for others.
 A profound gift we can give to our loved ones is to listen with our heart, to understand and accept rather than to judge, and to stay open to learning rather than to protect against being hurt.

 Think about the last time someone actually listened to you and gave you understanding and acceptance.
-The feeling of being understood and accepted with caring and compassion is one of the best feelings in the world.
-Instead of focusing on getting this from others, why not focus on giving it to others?
+The feeling of being understood and accepted with caring, respect and compassion is one of the best feelings in the world.
+Instead of focusing on getting this from others, why not focus on giving it to yourself and then sharing it with others?
 You might be surprised at how wonderful you feel in giving this gift to your family.